-Virtual Chair facilitates the organization of efficient and effective conferences by focusing on three priorities: interaction among conference participants, dissemination of research findings, and broadening participation.
-With Virtual Chair, organizers can easily take full advantage of best practices for virtual conferences.
+Virtual Chair facilitates the organization of efficient and effective academic events by focusing on three priorities: interaction among participants, dissemination of research findings, and broadening participation.
+With Virtual Chair, organizers can easily take full advantage of best practices for virtual events.

-Like many other conference organizers, in the Spring of 2020, Virtual Chair founder Jason Hartline was leading his field’s virtual transition team to convert the previously planned physical conference into a virtual one.
+Like many other conference organizers, in the Spring of 2020, Virtual Chair founders Jason Hartline and Nicole Immorlica were leading their field’s virtual transition team to convert the previously planned physical conference into a virtual one.
 With many conferences struggling to provide the engagement and interaction of a physical conference, the team focused on creating a conference experience to emphasize three priorities: interaction, dissemination and broad participation.

 With Local Chair Yannai Gonczarowski, the team reviewed many platforms for virtual conferences and eventually adopted Gather.town because of its unique physical metaphor that encouraged striking and surprising interactions with attendees in an early tech rehearsal.
 We worked closely with the Gather team to create a fully integrated conference experience — the first conference to do so — entirely on the Gather platform.